Diio-LLC/hamcrest-sql/README.md

 ## Overview

-The hamcrest-sql library is a Java library used to match SQL statements via hamcrest APIs.
+The hamcrest-sql library is a Java library used to match SQL statements via [hamcrest](https://code.google.com/p/hamcrest/) APIs.
 The library's matchers can match either entire SQL statements or individual clauses.
+Like most hamcrest matchers, this library's matchers are especially useful in conjunction with [JUnit](http://junit.org/).

 This library depends on the [FoundationDB SQL Parser library](https://github.com/FoundationDB/sql-parser) to parse SQL statements.
-The FoundationDB SQL Parser is itself derived from the Apache Derby parser.
+The FoundationDB SQL Parser is itself derived from the [Apache Derby](http://db.apache.org/derby/) parser.

 ## Building from source